Pāli Canon Is Self-Contained but Requires Detailed Explanation

 • Many suttā are designed to convey “conventional” meanings while keeping the “deep meanings” embedded in them.

-• Those “deep meanings” bring out the uniqueness of Buddha Dhamma.
+• Those “deep meanings” bring out the uniqueness of the Buddha Dhamma.

-• Word-to-word translation of the suttā does not convey the message of the Buddha.
+• A word-for-word translation of a suttā does not convey the Buddha’s message.
 Examples are critical Pāli words like ānāpāna, anicca, and anatta.

 • Posts on the three Piṭaka: “Tipiṭaka – A Systematic Approach.”

-All posts in this section at “Buddha Dhamma – A Scientific Approach.”
+All posts in this section are at “Buddha Dhamma – A Scientific Approach.”